Best acoustic guitar pedals 2025: pedals to transform your tone and boost creativity

 Loopers are great fun and make very useful practice tools.
 However, they can also feel so complex that using them just becomes too much like hard work, leaving them sitting in the corner to collect dust.

-In our opinion, the Ditto X2 offers up the best balance of usability and functionality.
+In my opinion, the Ditto X2 offers up the best balance of usability and functionality.
 There are no digital displays or hidden menus on this acoustic guitar pedal, so every feature is just a twist, flick or click away.

 You get five minutes of looping time, with unlimited overdubs and undo/redo, and your loops will be stored even when the Ditto has been turned off.
-There's a dedicated stop-switch too, to help you perform with precision – recommended with a looper!
+There's a dedicated stop-switch too, to help you perform with precision – recommended with a looper.

 Reverse and ½ Speed are the only two onboard effects, but the Ditto X2 can also be fed backing tracks from a computer and vice versa, so there's plenty of scope for creative experimentation.